nginxinc/kubernetes-ingress/docs/README.md

 make hugo-mod       -   cleans the Hugo module cache and fetches the latest version of the theme module make docs-drafts    -   runs the local hugo server and includes all docs marked with `draft: true`
 ```

-## Linting

-- To run the markdownlint check, run the following command from the docs directory:

-    ```bash
-    markdownlint -c docs/mdlint_conf.json content
-    ```

-    Note: You can run this tool on an entire directory or on an individual file.

 ## Add new docs